“Life’s Gamble” - A Dystopian Story by Ty Steinbrunner

 “Relax.”
 I said.

 Feeling curious, a strange question overtook me.
-I would never ask this ever.
+I would never ask this, ever.

 “What are you doing after work?”
 I asked.

 For someone to be interested in another's post-work affairs was rare, especially in this day and age where people were busy and confined to their home lives after the work day.
 Nobody ever regrouped outside the office.
 Our backs hurt.
 Sure you could still do things, there weren't laws prohibiting ‘hanging out’ but people didn't really do things anymore.
-To most people, if you couldn’t have easy, casual sex, then these ‘most people’ didn’t care for the company of others, let alone did they to begin with.

 “Gee, Pedro I had no idea you were into all that?”
 Jerry chuckled.